scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 Sampling workers means that the entire Enigma network needs to reach an agreement about the identity of a given worker (or one or more groups of workers) at a given time.
-This sampling process happens once in every period, known as *epoch*.
+This sampling process happens once in every period, known as an *epoch*.
 The length of each epoch corresponds to a configurable number of blocks.

 .. image:: https://s3.amazonaws.com/enigmaco-docs/protocol/worker-selection.png